rore/json2flot/README.md

-json2flot - JSON metrics graph using flot
+json2flot - graphing metrics using flot
 =========
 json2flot is a small Javascript library for collecting, aggregating and plotting real-time metrics using the [flot] (http://www.flotcharts.org/) plotting library.